markcheret/footnotes/readme.txt

 == Changelog ==

 = 2.5.6 =
-- Bugfix: Reference container: optional alternative expanding and collapsing without jQuery for use with hard links, thanks to @hopper87it issue report.
+- Bugfix: Reference container: optional alternative expanding and collapsing without jQuery for use with hard links, thanks to @hopper87it @pkverma99 issue reports.
+- Bugfix: Alternative tooltips: shrink width to short content.
 - Update: Documentation: slightly revise / update the plugin’s welcome page on WordPress.org.

 = 2.5.5 =